MrChausson/Mandraker-indie-studio-2022/README.md

 ---
 ### Execute
-Run this command at the root of the project:
+Run this command at the root of the project, or double-click the bomberman.exe file:
 ```
 ./Debug/bonberman.exe
 ```